Health care

 Author

-Beneficiaries of international protection are covered by compulsory health insurance on the basis of their international protection status.[2]
-They are encouraged by the integration officers to also apply for complementary health insurance, as without it the costs for medication and medical treatment can become very high.
-Persons who receive financial social assistance – which is most beneficiaries upon being granted status – do not require complementary health insurance and enjoy full rights without it.[3]
+Beneficiaries of international protection are covered by compulsory health insurances on the basis of their international protection status.[3]
+They are encouraged by the integration officers to also apply for complementary health insurance, without which the costs for medication and medical treatment can become very high.
+Individuals who receive financial social assistance – which is the case for most beneficiaries upon being granted status – do not require complementary health insurance and enjoy full access to health care without it.[4]

-The provisions for children beneficiaries of international protection are more favourable: they are entitled to health care services under the same conditions as Slovenian children,[4] which means they do not require complementary health insurance until they reach the age of 18 (or until 26, as long as they are enrolled into school as regular students) and enjoy full rights without it.[5]
+The provisions for child beneficiaries of international protection are more favourable: they are entitled to health care services under the same conditions as Slovenian children,[5] which means they do not require complementary health insurance until they reach the age of 18 (or until 26, as long as they are enrolled in school as regular students).[6]

-Beneficiaries suffering from mental health problems, including torture survivors and other traumatised persons are entitled to the same medical services as nationals.
+Beneficiaries suffering from mental health problems, including torture survivors and other traumatised persons, are entitled to the services covered by the compulsory health insurance for free.[7]

-In order to help bridge the language barrier, a manual – the “Multilingual Aid for Better Communication in Healthcare”, has been issued by the Ministry of the Interior in cooperation with other stakeholders in 2017.
+In order to help bridge the language barrier, a manual – the “Multilingual Aid for Better Communication in Healthcare”,[8] has been issued by the Ministry of the Interior in cooperation with other stakeholders in 2017.
 In the initial phase after being granted status, beneficiaries also enjoy assistance from the UOIM staff and NGOs.
-Nevertheless, due to language and cultural difficulties, practical access to healthcare remains challenging in practice.
+Nevertheless, practical access to healthcare remains challenging in practice because of difficulties from a language and cultural perspective.

 [1] Official Gazette of RS, No. 9/1992 and subsequent amendments.